CoNarrative/framework-x/site/src/content/intro.md

 ```

 Event handlers, or `eventFx`, specify what effects an event has.
-They get the whole application state, the payload that
-was sent with the event, and return descriptions of what should happen.
+They receive the current application state, the payload that was sent with the event, and return descriptions of what should happen.

-Framework-X has two built-in effects, `db` and `dispatch`. `db` describes a state change as a function of the current
+Framework-X has two built-in effects, `db` and `dispatch`. `db` describes a state change as a function of the current state.
+This makes it similar to a Redux reducer, but with fewer restrictions.

-state. `dispatch` does the same thing as our button example above.
-We can use it in an `eventFx` to talk about the
-effects of one event in terms of a concept we've already defined in another `eventFx` handler.
+The `dispatch` effect achieves the same result (sending a message) as our button component above.
+Under the covers, it does so in a pure functional way, since it does not execute the side effect directly.
+We use it in an `eventFx` to define the effects of one event in terms of another.

 ```js
 regEventFx('add-todo', ({ db }, { text }) => {